 Corporate Capital Loss Restriction

-A consultation is to be launched on a change announced at the 2018 Autumn Budget to restrict, from 1 April 2020, the amount of carried-forward capital losses a company can offset to no more than 50% of the chargeable gains arising in a later accounting period.
+A consultation launched on a change announced at the 2018 Autumn Budget to restrict, from 1 April 2020.
+The amount of carried-forward capital losses a company can offset to no more than 50% of the chargeable gains arising in a later accounting period.

-Broadly, the government will legislate in Finance Bill 2019/20 to restrict companies’ use of carried-forward capital losses to 50% of capital gains from 1 April 2020.
-The provisions will include an allowance that permits companies unrestricted use of up to £5m capital or income losses each year, meaning that 99% of companies will be financially unaffected.
-A consultation paper was published on 29 October 2018 and draft legislation will be published in Summer 2019.
-An anti- forestalling measure to support this change took effect on 29 October 2018.
+The government will legislate in Finance Bill 2019/20.
+To restrict companies’ use of carried-forward capital losses to 50% of capital gains from 1 April 2020.
+The provisions will include an allowance that permits companies unrestricted use of up to £5m capital.
+Or income losses each year, meaning that 99% of companies will unaffected.
+A consultation paper published on 29 October 2018 and draft legislation will publish in Summer 2019.
+An anti-forestalling measure to support this change took effect on 29 October 2018.

 Stamp Taxes on shares consideration rules

-A consultation on aligning the consideration rules of Stamp Duty and Stamp Duty Reserve Tax and introducing a general market value rule for transfers between connected persons.
+A consultation on aligning the consideration rules of Stamp Duty and Stamp Duty Reserve Tax.
+Introducing a general market value rule for transfers between connected persons.

 Digital Services Tax

-A consultation will be launched on the detailed design and implementation of the Digital Services Tax that will take effect from 1 April 2020.
+A consultation will launch on the detailed design and implementation of the Digital Services Tax that will take effect from 1 April 2020.

-Broadly, from April 2020, the government will introduce a new 2% tax on the revenues of certain digital businesses which derive value from their UK users.
-The tax will:
+From April 2020, the government will introduce a new 2% tax on the revenues of certain digital businesses.
+That derives value from their UK users.

-– apply to revenues generated from the provision of the following business activities: search engines, social media platforms and online marketplaces;
+- Applied to revenues generated from the provision of the below business activities

-– apply to revenues from those activities that are linked to the participation of UK users, subject to a £25m per annum allowance;
+- Apply to revenues from those activities that linked to the participation of UK users, subject to a £25m per annum allowance.

-– only apply to groups that generate global revenues from inscope business activities in excess of £500m per annum; and
+- Only apply to groups that generate global revenues from in-scope business activities in excess of £500m per annum.

-– include a safe harbour provision that exempts loss-makers and reduces the effective rate of tax on businesses with very low profit margins.
+- Include a safe harbor provision that exempts loss-makers.
+It reduces the effective rate of tax on businesses with very low-profit margins.